setopsco/docs/content/latest/user/quick-start/rails.md

      setops -p <PROJECT> -s <STAGE> app:info <APPNAME>
      ```

-10. We will also need to initialize the database schema and load some sample data from the seeds (`db/seeds.rb`).

-      Run `rake db:schema:load db:seed` to load the database schema and populate it with seed data:

-      ```shell
-      setops -p <PROJECT> -s <STAGE> --app <APPNAME> task:run -- env DISABLE_DATABASE_ENVIRONMENT_CHECK=1 bundle exec rake db:schema:load db:seed
-      ```

-11. Open the application in your browser.
+10. Open the application in your browser.

       Copy the domain in format `web.staging.project.$YOURDOMAIN`.